 …If You haven’t got that one ticked, you can read my tried and tested skincare tips.
 Of course, to keep your summer skin in tip-top condition, sun protection goes without saying.
 My current favourite face specific SPF is new launch Ultrasun Face Fluid SPF50.
 This daily brightening and anti-pollution formula is non-sticky and doesn’t sit on the skin as other high factor protection can.
 It’s readily absorbed and leaves you protected throughout the day, with long-lasting lamellar technology.
 Forming a barrier on the skin, it makes the perfect base product and little goes a long way.

 Be bold with brows, but don’t over-arch it.

 Brows are my thing, I’m often swooning over the big, natural, unplucked brows regularly donning the glossy pages of Vogue magazine (who invented tweezers anyway?
 Shame on you).
-A more natural-looking brow is youthful, and a balanced, understated arch is perfect for the Scandi look.
+A natural-looking brow is youthful, and a balanced, understated arch is perfect for the Scandi look.
 My natural arch is quite low and I like it that way, but recently my brows were looking a bit sorry for themselves, so I decided to try growing them back and give them a general boost with the help of Rapidbrow growth serum.
-I’m so pleased to say I had amazing results and an ongoing improvement as the months pass by.
+I’m so pleased to say I had amazing results and ongoing improvement as the months pass by.
 If you want to do the same – you’ll need to be patient, It may take up to sixty days to really get your brows back to their former glory (dependent on your personal brow hair growth cycle).
 It’s definitely worth the wait!
 I’ve just repurchased another eight-week supply tube as I don’t want to lose my new-found brows.

-Primed and ready – “summer Makeup should look effortless”
+Primed and ready – “summer makeup should look effortless”

 A smudge of eyeliner, but no hard lines, go for a subtle, smokey look and rub a little liner into your top and bottom lash line, rather than go overboard, this gives the undone, haven’t tried too hard look we’re going for.
 For flawless, natural-looking no makeup skin, primers work well.
 I’ve been using two, over the last few weeks – Indeed Laboratories Nanoblur Instant Skin Perfector which can be used with or without makeup and is designed to give you “high-definition skin in seconds.
 Light diffusing technology creates flawless, camera-ready skin anytime, anywhere” This primer leaves skin silky smooth and really minimises open pores and fine lines.